Biggest Airport in Oregon: Portland International Airport Guide

 • Spirit Airlines

-International carriers include Icelandair, Condor, and various seasonal operators providing direct flights to European destinations.
+International service comes from Icelandair, Condor, and seasonal operators running direct routes to Europe.

-Rideshare and Taxis: Uber and Lyft operate designated pickup zones outside the terminal.
-Traditional taxi service is also available curbside.
+Rideshare and Taxis: Uber and Lyft have designated pickup areas outside the terminal.
+Taxis are available curbside.

-Rental Cars: The rental car center is connected to the terminal via a short shuttle ride.
-Major rental agencies including Hertz, Enterprise, Budget, and Avis maintain operations at PDX.
+Rental Cars: The rental car center connects to the terminal by a short shuttle.
+Hertz, Enterprise, Budget, Avis, and the usual lineup all operate out of PDX.

-When traveling through Portland International Airport, arrive at least two hours before domestic flights and three hours before international departures.
-TSA PreCheck and CLEAR lanes help expedite security screening.
-The airport’s free Wi-Fi covers the entire terminal, and charging stations are available throughout all concourses.
+Arrive at least two hours before domestic flights and three hours before international departures.
+TSA PreCheck and CLEAR lanes are available.
+The airport offers free WiFi across the entire terminal, and charging stations are scattered throughout all four concourses.

 Author & Expert